oda-hub/hugo-odahub/content/docs/guide-development.md

 ### Visualizing project Knowledge Graph with `renku-graph-vis` plugin

-This plugin provides an interactive graphical representation of the renku repository's knowledge graph, possibly from within the renku session.
+This plugin provides a graphical representation of the renku repository's knowledge graph, possibly from within the renku session.

 The plugin provides two CLI commands:
   * `display` to generate a representation of the graph over an output image